 Preheat the oven to 170°C.

-Prepare the pears by removing the skin and core, then cut one pear into little cubes and the other into slices to place on top of the cake.
-Set aside.
+Prepare the pears by removing the skin and core on one and then cut one pear into little cubes and cut the other into thin slices to place on top of the cake (I leave the skin on this one and slice it carefully with my mandolin) Set aside.

 Put the egg yolk and egg in a large bowl and add the dark brown sugar, the golden sugar and the honey and whisk with an electric whisk till pale and fluffy.
 Then, add the olive oil and vanilla and whisk till thick and mayonnaisey.

-Add all the dry ingredients and whisk on a low speed till mixed together.
+Add all the dry ingredients and mix with a wooden spoonon till mixed together.
+It’s a very dense thick batter because the pears are juicy.

-Now stir in the cubed pear with a spoon gently, till mixed in.
+Now stir in the cubed pear till all mixed in.

-Tip into the cake tin and lay the pear slices on top in a circular pattern.
+Spoon the mixture into the cake tin and then lay the pear slices on top in a circular pattern.
 Sprinkle them with a tiny bit of sugar.

 Place in the oven for about 60 minutes (all ovens vary so keep an eye on it) or until a skewer comes out clean from the centre, if the cake starts to get too brown during baking, cover tin with a sheet of tinfoil.